Gageperrin/it-notes/aws/networking-specialty.md

 ### Accelerated VPN

-This an enhanced version of the Site-to-Site VPN product.
+This is an enhanced version of the Site-to-Site VPN product.
 Historically, Site-to-Site VPN uses VGW and CGWs with resilient public space endpoints.
 It creates two IPSEC tunnels for transit over the public Internet.
 This means variable performance, latency, and consistency.
 Alternatively, the VPN can be run over a DX Public VIF for better performance but can be costly.

 Logically 2 IPSEC tunnels between the VGW and CGW but physically the transit path is indirect.
 A Transit Gateway allows a pair of VPN tunnels to provide access to many VPCs but this still uses the public Internet.
 With Global Accelerator, VPN tunnel IPs are global, and connections are routed to the closest global accelerator edge location.
 This means low latency, less jitter, and higher throughput.
 Acceleration can be enabled when creating a TGW VPN attachment.
 Not compatible with VPNs using a VGW.